socraticDevBlog/eng_blog/src/pages/posts/067-platformengineering.md

 ## an institution

-Platform engineering team should be seen as a form of internal institution to an organization.
+Platform engineering teams should be seen as a form of internal institution to an organization.

 > "Institutions (singular: institution) are humanly devised structures of rules